Glute & Leg Workout

 - Remember to breathe and keep your abdominals working throughout the movement.

 Exercise 2 – Glutes – Our lower body is often neglected as pole dancers, but having a strong lower body creates better lines, allows for safer transitions, and promotes well-being.
 Our bodies function best as a whole, so training everything is important!
-I’ve demonstrated 3 variations and the first involves more glutes, the second more quadriceps, and the third is a single leg version where you can choose to target more glutes or quadriceps, as demonstrated before.
+I’ve demonstrated 3 variations: the first involves more glutes, the second more quadriceps, and the third is a single leg version where you can choose to target more glutes or quadriceps, as demonstrated before.

 - If you need more resistance, you can hold dumbbells or a barbell.